05 Jul Rosentreter Religions

 Religions of the Rosentreter Family

-Before 1680, most of the documented Rosentreters I have found were Lutheran, and apart from Dietrich and Georg & Agnes’ family documented in the Catholic section below, continued to be largely from the Evangelistic faiths (Protestant, Lutheran, etc.) even until the present day.
+Most of the documented Rosentreters I have found were Evangelisch (Lutheran), and apart from Dietrich, and Georg & Agnes’ family, documented in the Catholic section below, continued to be largely from the Evangelistic faiths (Protestant, Lutheran, etc.) even until the present day.

 The Lutheran Church was formed by Martin Luther around 1525 in the Electorate of Saxony in Germany.